Military Women's Memorial: First fund-raising effort and congressional extension

 With the design process stalled, Vaught focused on fundraising in 1990 and 1991 while a new design could be completed.

 Six months after the design controversy broke, the Women In Military Service For America Memorial Foundation had raised just $1 million.
-The Foundatin announced a program in which state legislatures were asked to donate a dollar for every woman veteran in their state.
+The Foundation announced a program in which state legislatures were asked to donate a dollar for every woman veteran in their state.
 Florida became the first state to do so, and donated $20,000.
 In July 1990, WMSAMF announced it was raffling off a home worth $1 million in an attempt to raise $1 million for the $25 million memorial.
 Real estate developer Landmark Communities agreed to build a 6000 sqft luxury home in Centreville, Virginia, and transfer title to the memorial foundation in exchange for a share of the profits from the raffle.
 The foundation hoped to sell 250,000 tickets at $25 each.
 But by November 1990, just 24,000 tickets had been sold, forcing the foundation to extend the deadline for ticket sales to February 1991.
 WMSAMF blamed the slow ticket sales on competition for another news event (secret footage of D.C.
 Mayor Marion Barry smoking crack cocaine was made public), which made it difficult to get word about the raffle out to the public.
 By mid-January, just 27,000 tickets had been sold, and WMSA had raised a grand total of $2 million toward the memorial's cost.
 Additionally, the legality of a raffle varied from state to state, with some states imposing restrictions on legal raffles and others not.
 The also hampered raffle efforts the foundation said.
 Ten days before the raffle, just 28,000 tickets had been sold.
 Organizers now said they hoped to sell just 100,000 tickets by the mid-February deadline.
 A third problem, the foundation claimed, was a downturn in the real estate market.
 Since few people would want to pay the high property taxes on the home, the foundation assumed the winner would want to sell it.
 But with housing sales slow, ticket sales were affected, too.
 In the end, the foundation sold only 50,000 tickets, and barely covered their expenses.

 By November 1991, the five-year deadline for fund-raising and groundbreaking, the Women In Military Service For America Memorial Foundation had raised $4 million but spent $3 million, leaving it with just $1 million to build its memorial.
 Congressional authorization for the memorial actually expired, leaving the memorial in limbo.
 But after memorial advocates assured Congress that they were back on track with fund-raising, Congress voted the foundation a two-year extension to complete its fund-raising efforts and get construction started.